kirkshoop/executors-1/wording.md

 ### Class `bad_executor`

-An exception of type `bad_executor` is thrown by polymorphic executor member functions `execute` and `bulk_execute` when the executor object has no target.
+An exception of type `bad_executor` is thrown by execution customization point functions `execute` and `bulk_execute` when the executor object has no target.

 ```
 class bad_executor : public exception